 People in India plant tulsi in their homes as they use it for Ayurvedic medicinal purposes.
 Tulsi is an aromatic herb, and its leaves, stems, and seeds are used for medicinal preparations.

-It blooms small violet flowers with a purple tinge and has a green stem.
+It blooms in small violet flowers with a purple tinge and has a green stem.
 Different names are also known as Tulsi or Holy basil.

 Some of the most commonly used terms are Albahaca Santa, basilic saint, lemon basil, green holy basil, Kala Tulsi, Krishna Tulasi, Ocimum sanctum, and red holy sacred basil.